jonlpersson/ed-latimore/site/_posts/2023-11-28-the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 All contribute to your quality of life.

-By luck, I mean things that affected the outcome that you don’t control.
+By luck, I mean things that affect the outcome that you don’t control.

-By skill, I mean things that affected the outcome that you control.
+By skill, I mean things that affect the outcome that you control.

 I think about one of the defining moments in my life.
 I stopped drinking after a night when I couldn’t remember how I got where I woke up.
 I just knew that I drove there.